manimonji/Scroll.js/README.md

 # Scroll.js
-I want to create a JavaScript library that makes navigation easier. we need Java Script Beginners or professionals .
+I want to create a JavaScript library that makes scroll easier. we need Java Script Beginners or professionals .
 Here is a look at some things you need to know: https://www.w3schools.com/jsref/met_win_scrollto.asp